-- Investigation: if behaviours violating the requirements of this policy are reported to ACTED, ACTED is committed to carry out a thorough, impartial and timely investigation in order to fully investigate the allegations. - Aware of the importance of a rapid response to allegations concerning child protection, ACTED is committed to do its utmost to ensure that the reports relating to the present policy can be treated as a priority.

-If it is confirmed that a person associated with ACTED has committed an act of violence against a child, a criminal act or any act that would violate children's rights or contravene the principles and norms listed in this document, ACTED will take disciplinary measures as well as any other action adapted to the facts and circumstances.
+- Investigation: if behaviours violating the requirements of this policy are reported to ACTED, ACTED is committed to carry out a thorough, impartial and timely investigation in order to fully investigate the allegations. - Aware of the importance of a rapid response to allegations concerning child protection, ACTED is committed to do its utmost to ensure that the reports relating to the present policy can be treated as a priority. - If it is confirmed that a person associated with ACTED, as defined in Article 2 of this policy, has committed an act of violence against a child, a criminal act or any act that would violate children's rights or contravene the principles and norms listed in this document, ACTED will take disciplinary measures as well as any other action adapted to the facts and circumstances.